-On March 1, 2021, we completed the acquisition of 100% of the equity of TLA Acquisition Corp. ("TLA") for \$24.9 million in cash consideration.
-TLA is the parent company of the Lovers family of stores, a leading omni-channel online and brick-and-mortar sexual wellness chain, with 41 stores in five states (40 stores as of March 31, 2022).
+On March 1, 2021, we completed the acquisition of 100% of the equity of TLA Acquisition Corp. for \$24.9 million in cash consideration.
+TLA is the parent company of the Lovers family of stores, a leading omnichannel online and brick and mortar sexual wellness chain, with 39 stores in five states as of September 30, 2022.
 Refer to Note 16, Business Combinations, for additional information.